If I were to pick one place for an exotic and yet relaxing vacation – I´d go with Lanzarote! Let’s discuss the best things to do in Lanzarote.

 - Natural cosmetics, aloe products

-- Olivine Jewelry / Olivine is the typical volcanic mineral you could find only in the Canary Islands.
+- Olivine Jewelry / Olivine is the typical volcanic mineral you can find only in the Canary Islands.
 It´s quite budget-friendly and looks pretty.

 - Lava jewelry and handmade decor